appbaseio/reactive-manual/content/getting-started/WritingData.md

 We recommend using appbase-js on a Node.JS middleware to perform the write operations.

+> Note
+>
-> Note: It is important to perform write operations from a secure environment, as you don't want to expose the write credentials publically.
+> It is important to perform write operations from a secure environment, as you don't want to expose the write credentials publically.

 ## REST API